-Snohomish County maintains regulations that govern land disturbing activities (SCC 30.63B), drainage (SCC 30.63A), and low impact development (SCC 30.63C), in accordance with State policy.
-The current set of regulations became effective on September 30, 2010.
-All projects vested on or after this date are subject to these codes.
+Snohomish County maintains regulations that govern drainage, land disturbing activities and low impact development in accordance with State laws and policies.
+The regulations that became effective on September 30, 2010 and remained in effect through January 21, 2016 can be found here SCC 30.63A, 30.63B, and 30.63C.

 The term "land disturbing activity” is broadly defined (PDF) by Snohomish County as any activity that will result in movement of earth or a change in the existing soil cover or the existing soil topography.
 This includes to soils that are vegetative and non-vegetative by nature.
 Land disturbing activities often result in the creation and replacement of impervious surfaces (broadly interpreted to be any hard surface that prevents or retards water penetration of the soil) as well as the grading and clearing of land.